bgianfo/rundown/README.md

 ## TODO

  - Add a more interesting real-world example.

+ - Expand the docs before publishing the crate.

  - Add some benchmarks to see if there is any opportunity to optimize the implementation.

 Note: This crate is not created by, affiliated with, or supported by Microsoft.

 <!-- Markdown References -->